sukovanej/effect-log/readme.md

 ## [Pretty logger](examples/pretty-logger.ts)

 Use `PrettyLogger.make` to create the pretty logger or `PrettyLogger.layer` to obtain a layer replacing the default logger.
-Optionally, use the argument to configure what information gets propagated to the output.
+Optionally, these functions accept an options object configuring what information gets to the output.

 ```typescript
 import { Effect, pipe } from "effect";